NeatNit/new_softlamps/README.md

 Returns the value set by SetPassesCount.

 ### Method: GetCurrentPass
 Gets which pass this is for this module.
 Starts at 1, ends at GetPassesCount().
+Returns 0 if there is no active pass (e.g. HeavyLight isn't running, this module is not in the stack, or this module is deeper down in the stack than the code currently running).

 ## HeavyLightModule